 Tycho Brahe Medal

-The Tycho Brahe Medal is awarded in recognition of the development or exploitation
+The Tycho Brahe Medal is awarded in recognition of the exploitation or development of European instruments which led to major discoveries.

 Until 2018, the EAS awarded a Prize; from 2019, EAS awards a Medal.